The guide to North Market (Shuk Tzafon) starts with the basics (map, directions, parking, opening hours), and then we will visit it.

 We tried two of those, and I can not recommend them.

 Overall, the North market is not a big place and does not offer a great variety.
-If you are in the area, then you can visit and grab something to eat.
+You can visit and grab something to eat if you are in the area.
 But I would not drive there just for the sake of the visit.
-If you love such kind markets, then you should check out Sarona Market.
+If you love such markets, then you should check out Sarona Market.

 Have you ever been to the North Market?
 Tell us in the comments below.